mariasoria/my-text-editor-python/README.md

 # my-text-editor-python

 This is my first project un python.

-And it is a very basic text editor
+It is a very basic text editor